 So, you do not have to go with the hardwire option and can still enjoy fast internet speeds.
-Ensure that you are using the right kind of repeater since they are available at different frequencies.
+Ensure you use the right kind of repeater since they are available at different frequencies.

 Solution 10: Use a Wireless Adapter

-If you have already connected your TV to the internet using a hardwire, this solution is perfect.
+This solution is perfect if you have already connected your TV to the internet using a hardwire.
 You can easily attach an external wireless network adapter to your TV.
-These adapters are very easy to use, and you can attach them wherever you want.
+These adapters are very easy to use, and can attach them wherever you want.

-First, you have to connect your TV to the router using the hardwire cable.
-Next, you will have to attach an external wireless adaptor to your TV and connect it wirelessly to the router.
+First, connect your TV to the router using the hardwire cable.
+Next, attach an external wireless adaptor to your TV and connect it wirelessly to the router.